CaptainDemir/web-microservices-/README.md

 ## MSP 25 - Create Staging and Production Environment with Rancher

-* To provide access of Rancher to the cloud resources, create a `Cloud Credentials` for AWS on Rancher and name it as `demir-AWS-Training-Account`.
+* To provide access of Rancher to the cloud resources, create a `Cloud Credentials` for AWS on Rancher and name it as `demir-AWS-webapp-Account`.

 * Create a `Node Template` on Rancher with following configuration for to be used while launching the EC2 instances and name it as `demir-AWS-RancherOs-Template`.